Burbano-Lab/wheat-clonal-linage/04_Phylogenetic_Analyses.md

 ```
 ![Distances vs Dates](/data/04_Phylogeny/Dist_vs_Dates.png)

-Later, we tested the robustness of the correlation by recalculating the correlation coefficient of 1,000 sampling with replacement repetitions.
-Conversely, dates and distances were randomly permutated (1,000 times) and again, the correlation coefficient was calculated.
+We tested the robustness of the correlation signal between root-to-tip distance and collection dates by sampling with replacement and recalculating the correlation coefficient 1,000 times.
+Additionally, we randomly permutate the collection dates of each isolate and recalculate the correlation coefficient 1,000 times.
 ```{r}
 set.seed(123)
 resamplings <- c()